The world of cycling has witnessed a significant evolution in the participation and recognition of female cyclists.

 The evolution of women's cycling has been a reflection of social changes and the fight for gender equality in sport.

 They have served as role models, inspiring generations of women and girls to participate in cycling and other sports.
-Additionally, their presence and success in international competitions have helped challenge gender stereotypes and promote a message of equality and empowerment.
+Furthermore, their presence and success in international competitions have helped challenge gender stereotypes and promote a message of equality and empowerment.

 History of women's cycling